 CIC maintains two library media centers, one in the Elementary School and one in the Secondary School, with a total collection of over 22,000 volumes.
 The primary objective of the collection of materials is to enhance student learning and to support the overall educational program.
-The selection of materials assists us in fulfilling our philosophy to help students become independent, lifelong learners and young men and women of character.
 The collection consists of books, reference materials, and teacher resources.
 Both libraries participate in the electronic network on campus, allowing teachers and students access to the Internet and the EBSCO online subscription databases.
 On the school's website, the CIC Libraries Google Site serves as an educational tool for accessing these programs and providing tutorials, along with the library catalogs.